danistark1/wirelessSensorGateway/README.md

 - sudo systemctl start nodered (add node-red as a service to start on boot)
 - sudo systemctl status nodered (to check the service status)

-`
-*Now that Node-RED is installed lets install and configure mosquitto aka MQTT*
+*Now that Node-RED is installed, install and configure mosquitto aka MQTT*

 # Setup MQTT